Connect with us

 Trinidad And Tobago Coast Guard Investigates Tug Boat And Barge Bound For Guyana.
 Tug Boat Identified As “Solo Creed” Towing A Badge With Fuel From Panama To Guyana

-“I found out like everyone else from a press release that I saw on whatapp and I saw circulating online and that is how I knew the name of the vessel 35:35 Nobody called, nobody whatsapped me, nobody said anything officially
+Chief Secretary Farley Augustine expressed significant frustration, stating he was not officially notified of the vessel’s identification.
+“I found out like everyone else from a press release that I saw on WhatsApp and I saw circulating online and that is how I knew the name of the vessel.
+Nobody called, nobody WhatsApped me, nobody said anything officially,” he asserted.

-“you know what you were carrying and the press release doesn’t indicate clearly what they were carrying and the quantity they were carrying 30:00 the whatsapp message I got last night says that they were carrying 5000 metric tonnes of fuel is that true?‘”
+Augustine also pressed for specifics on the cargo: “You know what you were carrying and the press release doesn’t indicate clearly what they were carrying and the quantity they were carrying.
+The WhatsApp message I got last night says that they were carrying 5000 metric tonnes of fuel.
+Is that true?”

-“and is it true that what we see as Gulf stream is essentially perhaps an older name, the original name, and that this new name was perhaps something called zoom zoom or something of that sort
+He then questioned the actual name of the barge, which was stuck on the reef outside of Cove: “And is it true that what we see as Gulf Stream is essentially perhaps an older name, the original name, and that this new name was perhaps something called Zoom Zoom or something of that sort?”

-“the whatsapp I got last night also said that the owner of this vessel actually is one of those trying to purchase the refinery down in Point Fortin
+Augustine further pointed to concerns that the vessel’s owner might involve a major energy company trying to do business in Trinidad.
+“The WhatsApp I got last night also said that the owner of this vessel actually is one of those trying to purchase the refinery down in Point Fortin,” he stated.

-Augustine called for these questions to be answered urgently.
-And while Tobago continues to prioritize its cleanup efforts…“I want to know how much they will pay for this
+Chief Secretary Augustine emphatically called for these questions to be answered urgently.
+While Tobago continues to prioritize its cleanup efforts from what has become a Tier 2 disaster, Augustine stressed the critical issue of compensation: “I want to know how much they will pay for this.”
+The ongoing investigation into the Solo Creed barge and its contents is paramount for Tobago’s environmental recovery and future accountability.

 Continue Reading